OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 ![](images/100/100-24.png)

 - Let's now make the font bold for that specific column.
 In the `all` tab in the `columns` section, click the `right arrow sign`.
-In the `columns.header-style` box, enter `font-weight: bold;`.
+In the `columns.header-style` box, enter `font-weight: bold`.
 In this way, we our adding in our own CSS to style this page

 - Perform the last two steps for **all** columns to get this outcome: